Skip to main content

 For specified serious offences (e.g. murder, serious drug offences, offences while on bail for other serious offences) the accused must "show cause" why their detention is not justified before the unacceptable risk test is applied.
 Show cause categories were expanded in 2014 amendments.

-What is recent NSW bail reforms?
+What are recent NSW bail reforms?

 Show answer